Conglomeration of kilometre-sized planetesimals: The Conglomeration Code: Component testing

 To verify the collisional mass evolution, we test our code against the standard case of collisional equilibrium for which an analytical solution is known.
 For a material strength $Q^* \propto s^{p}$, the collisional cascade will carry a constant mass flux downward in particle size and build up an equilibrium size distribution of \citep{Dohnanyi:1969,1997Icar..130..140D},

 with $q = (21+p)/(6+p)$.
 The well-known Dohnanyi law is the special case with $p=0$ and hence $q = 3.5$.
 In the numerical experiment shown in Fig. \ref{fig:dohnanyi}, we adopt a constant strength of $Q^* = 10^8~\rm{ergs/g}$, and initialize the particle size distribution with $dn/ds \propto s^{-4}$.
-We ignore collisional cooling here by restricting bodies to only one eccentricity bin ($e=0.15$).
 Irrespective of the power-law we choose for the debris redistribution, we find that small bodies in the system settle into the expected $q=3.5$ form and larger bodies gradually enter into collisional equilibrium as time goes on.

 If the collision energy is too low to cause destruction, we separate the outcomes into two further categories: rebound or conglomeration.
 In our code, conglomeration occurs when the relative velocity falls below ten times the mutual escape velocity.
 This disfavors conglomeration of small bodies: kilometer-sized bodies only accrete each other when $e \lesssim 10^{-3}$ at Kuiper belt distances.